thameenas/fork-the-bill-ui/README.md

 - See [`context.md`](./context.md) for project goals, data model, and design decisions
 - Backend will provide stateless, anonymous REST endpoints (see OpenAPI spec)

----

-## 🤝 Contributing
-- PRs and issues welcome!
-- See `context.md` for project background and design philosophy

----

-## 📄 License
-MIT